You Can Help Stop Ocean Acidification

 Get ocean acidification on the agenda:

-- Use this email template from Living Oceans to send a letter to the federal government of Canada.
+- Send a letter to the federal government of Canada.

 - Send a letter to the editor of your local newspaper, news show, or your favourite magazine asking them to tell their audience about ocean acidification.
 Make sure to tell them why it’s important to you, and to our survival.